sandboxie-plus/sandboxie-docs/Content/SandboxieKnownConflicts.md

 Problem: Chromium-based browsers can not access microphone while sandboxed.

 Solution: No fix yet, see [#1208](https://github.com/sandboxie-plus/Sandboxie/issues/1208).

+### Tabs sessions on Chromium browsers are sometimes not restored correctly in Sandboxie

+Problem: Tabs sessions are lost when a Chromium browser is running outside of the sandbox.

+Solution: No fix yet, see [#558](https://github.com/sandboxie-plus/Sandboxie/issues/558).

 ### Windows Explorer takes a long time to open folders, drives or context menus